-The Plan's financial highlights as of June 30, 2019 were as follows:
+The Plan's financial highlights for the year ended June 30, 2020 were as follows:

-- The Plan's fiduciary net position restricted for pension and postemployment healthcare benefits increased by \$9.4 million during fiscal year 2019. - The plan member and employer contributions of \$6.75 million increased by \$156 thousand during fiscal year 2019 when compared to fiscal year 2018. - The State of Alaska directly appropriated \$4.9 million to the Plan during fiscal year 2019. - The Plan realized a net investment income of \$12.35 million during fiscal year 2019. - The Plan's pension benefit expenditures totaled \$13.6 million during fiscal year 2019. - The Plan's postemployment healthcare benefit expenditures totaled \$1.1 million in fiscal year 2019.
+- The Plan's fiduciary net position restricted for pension and postemployment healthcare benefits increased by \$6.2 million. - The plan member and employer contributions of \$7.7 million increased by \$934 thousand when compared to fiscal year 2019. - The State of Alaska directly appropriated \$5.0 million to the Plan. - The Plan realized a net investment income of \$8.9 million. - The Plan's pension benefit expenditures totaled \$14.2 million. - The Plan's postemployment healthcare benefit expenditures totaled \$1.4 million.